-\item[D1.] {\bfseries Detection effectiveness: } We require an OD model to be accurate at detection, that is when the scores assigned to the instances by OD well-correlate with the ground-truth outlier labels.
-Specifically, OD benefits the policing effort only when the detection rate (a.k.a. positive predictive value, or precision) is strictly larger than the \emph{base rate} (a.k.a. prevalence), that is, \beq \prob(\lbl = 1\; |\; \flag = 1) > \prob(\lbl =1) \;. \eeq This condition ensures that any policing effort concerted through the employment of an OD model is able to achieve a \textit{strictly larger precision} (LHS) \textit{as compared to random sampling}, where policing via the latter would simply yield a precision that is equal to the prevalence of outliers in the population (RHS) in expectation.
+{D1. \bfseries Detection effectiveness: } We require an OD model to be accurate at detection, such that the scores assigned to the instances by OD are well-correlated with the ground-truth outlier labels.
+Specifically, OD benefits the policing effort only when the detection rate (also, precision) is strictly larger than the \emph{base rate} (also, prevalence), that is, \beq \prob(\lbl = 1\; |\; \flag = 1) > \prob(\lbl =1) \;. \eeq This condition ensures that any policing effort concerted through the employment of an OD model is able to achieve a \textit{strictly larger precision} (LHS) \textit{as compared to random sampling}, where policing via the latter would simply yield a precision that is equal to the prevalence of outliers in the population (RHS) in expectation.
 Note that our first condition in \eqref{eq:ppv} is related to detection performance, and specifically, the usefulness of OD itself for policing applications.
-We present \emph{fairness-related} conditions for OD next.

 {\em How-to: } We can indirectly control for detection effectiveness via careful feature engineering.
 Assuming domain experts assist in feature design, it would be reasonable to expect a better-than-random detector that satisfies Eq.~\eqref{eq:ppv}.